Skip to content

 How accurate is the iPhone compass under ideal conditions?

 About 5 degrees.
-We measured roughly 5-degree accuracy outdoors on our iPhone 15 Pro after a fresh calibration with no nearby interference.
+A freshly calibrated iPhone outdoors with no nearby interference typically holds accuracy to within roughly 5 degrees.
 Magnetic fields from buildings, vehicles, or an uncalibrated sensor can push that error to 20 degrees or worse.

 Can a phone case affect compass accuracy?

 Yes.
-Magnetic cases are one of the most common culprits we see.
+Magnetic cases are one of the most common culprits.
 Cases with built-in magnets, metal kickstands, or magnetic wallet attachments directly interfere with the magnetometer sensor.
-In our testing, a magnetic wallet case on an iPhone 12 shifted the compass reading by about 35 degrees versus a bare device, and the reading corrected itself within seconds of removing the case and running a quick recalibration.
+A magnetic wallet case can shift the compass reading by tens of degrees versus a bare device, and the reading typically corrects itself within seconds of removing the case and running a quick recalibration.

 Does the compass work on all iPhone models?